 Unless otherwise noted, please follow these steps in exact order.
 These steps build on each other and need to be completed in order.

-In order to run the CCM Service a user with Administrator access is required.
-By default, a new user named ChocolateyLocalAdmin will be created and configured to run the CCM Service.
+In order to run the Chocolatey Central Management Service a user with Administrator access is required.
+By default, a new user named ChocolateyLocalAdmin will be created and configured to run the Chocolatey Central Management Service.
 In addition, Logon as Service and Logon as Batch privileges will be asserted for this user.
-If attempting to run the CCM Service as a different user, these permissions will be required.
+If attempting to run the Chocolatey Central Management Service as a different user, these permissions will be required.

 Step 1: Complete Prerequisites